Skip to content

 Bezels That Cannot Typically Be Dismantled

-Swiss watchmakers, always creating exceptions in watch designs and engineering when it comes to the watch case (carrure) or bezel (lunette in Swiss horological terminology, which is French).
+Swiss watchmakers, always creating exceptions in watch designs and engineering when it comes to the watch case (carrure) or bezel (lunette in Swiss horological terminology).
 These exceptions include:

 Then the engineers using CNC, which stands for Computer Numerical Control, will work with these very sophisticated tools which can operate on up to 5 axes.
-They start with a metal block which can be stainless steel, gold, platinum, or any type of precious metal.
-These machines work with water jets and even collect the dust, especially when processing precious metal, which is necessary from the start.
-The simple reason is to produce mass productivity with precision in terms of angle, fitting glass and bezel, etc., where measurements in microns and millimeters are required.
 They call this process "Usinage" or "fraisage" in Switzerland.

 Let's mention those interesting cases where bezels are fixed or mounted to the watch in ways that present special challenges for stones setting: